erigones/esdc-docs/user-guide/monitoring/dc-monitoring-server.rst

 The practice has shown that it is not advantageous to build one monolithic monitoring server for the whole infrastructure and that it is better to split the monitoring system onto several smaller servers.
 Besides that the :ref:`virtual data center <dcs>` represents a suitable logical block it also adds an another layer of security (isolation).
 The data center administrator gains control over the monitoring system without any access to the central monitoring system.

-The *Danube Cloud* management server automatically synchronizes the following objects with the virtual datacenter monitoring server:
+The *Danube Cloud* management server automatically synchronizes the following objects with the virtual data center monitoring server:

     * :ref:`Virtual servers <vms>` for monitoring from *inside* (agent-based monitoring) and their Monitoring hostgroups.
 The hostgroup name is prefixed with the virtual data center name.
     * :ref:`User groups <groups>` that are attached to a :ref:`virtual data center <dcs>`.
 The group name is prefixed with the virtual data center name.